pH 101: Acid-Alkaline Balance & Your Health

 The Relationship Between pH & Your Health

 Think of the standard American diet (SAD).
-Most folks are bathing their cells in an inflammatory acid bath multiple times per day with tons of sugar, processed foods, factory farmed animal products, etc. One of the biggest casualties of the SAD is the toll it takes on the body, especially the digestive system, liver, and kidneys.
+Most folks are shovelin’ in the acid multiple times per day with tons of sugar, processed foods, factory farmed animal products, etc. One of the biggest pitfalls of the SAD is the toll it takes on the body, especially the digestive system, liver, and kidneys.
 Inflammation, allergies, arthritis, skin problems, constipation, bowel issues, stress (physical & mental) and chronic disease LOVE this diet.
 Excess acidity also sets the stage for bad bacteria (like yeast and fungus) and even viruses that wreak havoc on our health.

-Tilting the pH scale in the alkaline direction is easy with a diet filled with mineral-rich plant foods.
-By eating a more alkaline diet (leafy greens, wheatgrass, veggies, sprouts, avocados, green juices and smoothies) as opposed to an acidic diet (high in animal products, processed carbs, refined sugar, energy drinks, etc), we flood our bodies with chlorophyll, vitamins, minerals, and oxygen.
+We can potentially tilt the pH scale in the alkaline direction with a diet filled with mineral-rich plant foods.
+By eating a more alkaline diet (leafy greens, wheatgrass, veggies, sprouts, avocados, green juices and smoothies) as opposed to an acidic diet (high in animal products, processed carbs, refined sugar, energy drinks, etc), we flood our bodies with alkalinity, vitamins and other nutrients.
 Healthy food creates healthy cells.
 Conversely, junk goes in and junk comes out.

 Look at your plate, peek in your glass.
 What direction are you moving in?
 On the pH scale, Soda = 2.
 Coffee = 4.
 Cucumber = 7.
 Get the picture?
 Burger, fries, diet cola, muffin, candy bar?
 Acid bath.
 Green drinks, salads, sprouts?
 Alkaline bonanza!
 Your goal is to make more energy deposits than withdrawals.
 Do you have to be perfect?
-NO. Again, your goal is to fill your well more than you deplete it.
+NO. And it’s not even possible to eat a 100 percent alkaline diet and maintain good health anyway.
+Foods like beans, grains and nuts are overall quite healthy and essential to a plant-powered diet—yet they’re also slightly acidic.
+It’s the highly acidic foods we need to be careful about (but no one’s saying don’t have cake on your birthday.
+Please do.).
+Again, your goal is to fill your well more than you deplete it.
 Our bodies forgive the detours and exploration, as long as they don’t take place 24-7.

 Testing Your pH

 You may be tempted to start testing your pH like a mad woman to make sure you’re on track, but it’s really not necessary.
-I tested my tinkle a lot when I first learned about pH, but these days I’m comfortable skipping the strips, knowing that I’m contributing to my pH balance with the following three diet and lifestyle practices (see below).
+I tested my tinkle a lot when I first learned about pH, but these days I’m comfortable skipping the strips, knowing that I’m doing what I can to contribute to my pH balance with the three diet and lifestyle practices below.